lexspoon/bison/README-hacking.md

 In writing arithmetic comparisons, use "<" and "<=" rather than ">" and ">="
 <https://public-inbox.org/git/7vfyw7yebj.fsf_-_@assigned-by-dhcp.cox.net/>.

+You can use the `clang-format` command to reformat files automatically.
+It won't fix all style problems, but it can do things like change tabs to spaces or insert spaces before the parentheses in a function call.
+There is a suitable `.clang-format` file in this repository, so you can usually format an individual file as simply as
+follows:

+    clang-format -i YOURFILE.c

+Please do not reformat pre-existing files unless you are making major changes to them.
+If you do reformat a whole existing file, then submit the reformatting change as its own commit, so that it is easier to separate the real changes from the formatting changes in the Git history.

 ### Bison
 Follow the GNU Coding Standards.